ACNE free Skin | 青春豆.痤疮治疗

 With year end coming, and heaps of feasting and merry making, the last thing we want are pesky zits appearing on our faces and spoiling our selfie taking habits.
-I hear you so sharing some tips to bring your best face forward this Christmas! =P
+I hear you so sharing some tips to bring your best face forward this festive season! =P

 What are the 3 causes of acne?